Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ---

 ## 🔄 End-to-End Automation with AWS CodePipeline
-This project uses AWS CodePipeline to orchestrate a fully automated CI/CD workflow, integrating source control, build automation, dependency resolution, artifact storage, and deployment.

-The pipeline`nextwork-devops-cicd`—is built using Pipeline Type V2 and runs in superseded execution mode, ensuring only the latest code changes are deployed by automatically canceling outdated runs.
-This design reduces deployment risk and maintains consistency across environments.
+AWS CodePipeline orchestrated the entire CI/CD workflow, integrating source control, build automation, dependency resolution, artifact storage, and deployment.
+The pipeline, named `nextwork-devops-cicd`, was built using Pipeline Type V2 and ran in superseded execution mode.
+This ensured that only the latest code changes were deployed by automatically canceling outdated runs, reducing deployment risk and maintaining consistency across environments.

-CodePipeline is triggered by webhook events on the GitHub `master` branch.
-It then delegates the build phase to AWS CodeBuild, which compiles and tests the application while resolving dependencies via AWS CodeArtifact.
-Build artifacts are stored in Amazon S3, and deployment is handled by AWS CodeDeploy, which updates the EC2 instance.
+CodePipeline was triggered by webhook events on the GitHub `master` branch.
+It delegated the build phase to AWS CodeBuild, which compiled and tested the application while resolving dependencies via AWS CodeArtifact.
+Build artifacts were stored in Amazon S3, and deployment was handled by AWS CodeDeploy, which updated the EC2 instance.

-Each stage is modular and purpose-built, with CodePipeline managing execution flow, enforcing success criteria, and passing artifacts between services.
-On deployment failure, automatic rollback is triggered via CodeDeploy to maintain system stability.

-Access control is enforced through the IAM role `AWSCodePipelineServiceRole-us-east-1-nextwork-devops-cicd`, which follows least-privilege principles and provides scoped permissions to all integrated services.
+Each stage was modular and purpose-built.
+CodePipeline managed execution flow, enforced success criteria, and passed artifacts between services.
+On deployment failure, automatic rollback was triggered via CodeDeploy to maintain system stability.
+Access control was enforced through the IAM role `AWSCodePipelineServiceRole-us-east-1-nextwork-devops-cicd`, which followed least-privilege principles and provided scoped permissions to all integrated services.

 ---
 ## Conclusion